 When you group multiple objects, the group is essentially treated as a single object.
 A single bounding box surrounds all objects within the group.

-5. Click inside any of the grouped objects, press the Option/Alt key, and drag down.
+5. Click inside any of the grouped objects; while still holding down the mouse button, press Option/Alt and drag down.